Collision Auto Insurance in 2025

 Collision auto insurance covers damage to your vehicle after accidents, regardless of fault.
-USAA has the lowest rate at $120 a month, or add collision insurance to full coverage for $165 monthly.
+USAA has the lowest rate at $120 a month.
+You can add collision insurance to full coverage for $165 monthly.
 Higher deductibles can lower collision auto insurance costs, but dropping coverage on older cars may be smarter.

 Licensed Insurance Agent